-With the characteristic pyramid shape, Mount Ama Dablam stands at 6812 Meter (22349ft) and is considered as one of the most beautiful mountain crests in the whole world.
-Every trekker who visits the Khumbu Region gets hypnotized with the magnificence of this Mountain Peak.
-Located in the Khumbu region to the south of Everest and Lhotse, climbing the Ama Dablam will be one of the beautiful feelings for the keen mountaineer.
+With the characteristic pyramid shape, Mount Ama Dablam stands at 6812 Meters (22349ft) and is considered one of the most beautiful mountain crests in the whole world.
+Every trekker who visits the Khumbu Region gets hypnotized by the magnificence of this Mountain Peak.
+Located in the Khumbu region to the south of Everest and Lhotse, climbing the Ama Dablam will be one of the most beautiful feelings for the keen mountaineer.

 Ama Dablam means “Mother’s necklace”- the long ridges on each side look like an arm of the mother protecting her child.
-And the hanging glacier which resembles a “Dablam”, traditional jewelry containing the pictures of god, worn by Sherpa women.
-During your Ama Dablam expedition journey, you will pass through some of the most fascinating Sherpa villages of Khumbu Region.
-You can also explore the Buddhist monastery and experience the immense influence of Buddhism in the lifestyle of people there.
-Beside the Sherpa and Buddhist culture, this expedition journey offers you the ultimate adventure experience in The Himalayas as the route is loaded with chortens, gompas, majestic forest and unlimited mysteries to unfold.
+And the hanging glacier resembles a “Dablam”, traditional jewelry containing pictures of god, worn by Sherpa women.
+During your Ama Dablam expedition journey, you will pass through some of the most fascinating Sherpa villages of the Khumbu Region.
+You can also explore the Buddhist monastery and experience the immense influence of Buddhism on the lifestyle of people there.
+Besides the Sherpa and Buddhist culture, this expedition journey offers you the ultimate adventure experience in The Himalayas as the route is loaded with Chortens, gompas, majestic forests, and unlimited mysteries to unfold.

-Despite all the pleasant part, it is quite stressed out that, the expedition journey requires a demanding climb as all the skill along with the endurance capacity of a mountaineer is examined.
-Climbing into the top of the worlds most adored pinnacle requires a dedicated mountaineer who has built up solid skills of rock climbing, ice climbing along with the experience of high altitude and general technical competency.
+Despite all the pleasant parts, it is quite stressed that, the expedition journey requires a demanding climb as all the skill along with the endurance capacity of a mountaineer is examined.
+Climbing to the top of the world's most adored pinnacle requires a dedicated mountaineer who has built up solid skills in rock climbing and ice climbing along with experience in high altitude and general technical competency.

-The Ama Dablam Expedition journey begins with a connecting flight to Lukla (2850 meter) from Kathmandu.
+The Ama Dablam Expedition journey begins with a connecting flight to Lukla (2850 meters) from Kathmandu.
 After we arrive at Lukla, a gateway to the Everest Base Camp Trek; we then begin our journey towards the Ama Dablam Base Camp.
-As we slowly ascend, we walk through the Sherpa village, making our way through the alpine forest of pine and rhododendron, pass the small gompas and chortans and consequently arrive at the base camp of the Ama Dablam.
-During our trek to the base camp, we take our time to properly acclimatize our body before the actual climbing period.
-We at Himalayan Scenery Trek and Expedition will make sure that your dream of conquering pinnacle of Ama Dablam, a reality with the highest priority on quality as well as your safety.
+As we slowly ascend, we walk through the Sherpa village, making our way through the alpine forest of pine and rhododendron, pass the small gompas and chortans, and consequently arrive at the base camp of the Ama Dablam.
+During our trek to the base camp, we take our time to properly acclimatize our bodies before the actual climbing period.
+We at Himalayan Scenery Trek and Expedition will make sure that your dream of conquering the pinnacle of Ama Dablam, is a reality with the highest priority on quality as well as your safety.